benko/ocp4-lab-deployment/README.md

     There are two settings that go along with that - ``vm_bridge_name`` and ``vm_network_name``, but they are of course mutually exclusive.
 The former is only used whn ``vm_use_bridge`` is on, and vice-versa.

+ - ``vm_svc_add_interface``

+    Allows you to provision the services VM with an additional network interface that is connected to a bridge, rather than a private libvirt network.
+This, in turn, allows you to establish a VPN tunnel to it, gain access to the cluster network, and (given the correct client settings) use the services VM DNS in its full glory.

+    Again, there are several settings that go with it:

+    - ``vm_svc_add_bridge_name``: the bridge to enslave the interface to
+    - ``vm_svc_add_macaddr``: what you think it is
+    - ``vm_svc_add_ipaddr``: what you think it is
+    - ``vm_svc_add_netmask``: what you think it is

+ - ``ovpn_enforce_dhparam``

+    A chance OpenVPN setting: normally we'll run without DH params, which enforces ECDS.
+If your client can't speak it, you should really update to a newer OpenSSL library.
+But in the mean time, set this to "yes" and a dh.pem file will be generated for you.

 N.B.: add something about default gateway and why it needs to be broken.